pymc-devs/pymc-examples/examples/variational_inference/pathfinder.myst.md

 * Authored by Thomas Wiecki on Oct 11 2022 ([pymc-examples#429](https://github.com/pymc-devs/pymc-examples/pull/429))
 * Re-execute notebook by Reshama Shaikh on Feb 5, 2023
 * Bug fix by Chris Fonnesbeck on Jul 17, 2024
+* Changed to model to logistic regression by Chris Fonnesbeck on Sep 17, 2024

 +++